 Why growing your people beats hiring from outside

-- A known resource with proven potential
+- Employing a known quantity with proven potential

-How HR can help:
+How HR can help

-The main functions bob uses to spot and inspire its future leaders can be found in the Performance, Culture, and Surveys features.
+The main functions Bob uses to spot and inspire its future leaders can be found in the Performance, Culture, and Surveys features.

-bob grows great leaders
+Bob grows great leaders

-Performance – bring out the best in your people
+Performance – bring out the best in your people:

 - Goal-setting helps managers support growth